glenndehaan/unifi-voucher-site/README.md

 - **OIDC Support**: Integrates OpenID Connect for secure user authentication and single sign-on (SSO).
 - **Web and API Services**: Access the service via a web interface or integrate with other systems using a REST API.
 - **Docker Support**: Easily deploy using Docker, with customizable environment settings.
-- **Home Assistant Add-on**: Seamlessly integrate with Home Assistant for centralized management.
+- **Home Assistant App**: Seamlessly integrate with Home Assistant for centralized management.
 - **Receipt Printing**: Supports printing vouchers with 80mm thermal printers.
 Via compatible PDFs and/or ESC/POS enabled network printers.
 - **Bulk Printing**: Export/print multiple Vouchers in one go.
 - **Email Functionality**: Automatically send vouchers via SMTP.